The looming student debt crisis

 I believe this provision is discouraging a lot of people to participate in these plans.
 In order to encourage higher participation in employer-sponsored 529 plans., the employer match should not be treated as income to the parent if used for qualified educational expenses.

-Promote more work study grants and employer sponsored scholarships
+Promote more work-study grants and employer-sponsored scholarships

 While many public and private schools are doing a great job in teaching students those skills, I think we can do much better by connecting the school programs with the business.
 Let’s face it.
 Unless you are from an Ivy League school, how many students have had the chance to speak to a corporate CEO, a successful small business owner or a community leader.

 With US unemployment at a record low, many businesses are struggling to find qualified workers.
-If we can encourage schools and employers to work together and set up employer-sponsored scholarships, internship programs and work-study grants, we will have a lot more students learning real-life skills, earn money while study and potentially come out with smaller or no student loans.
+If we can encourage schools and employers to work together and set up employer-sponsored scholarships, internship programs, and work-study grants, we will have a lot more students learning real-life skills, earn money while study and potentially come out with smaller or no student loans.

 Have personal finance as a mandatory class in high school and college

-Only 1/3 states require a mandatory personal finance class in high school.
+Only 1/3 of states require a mandatory personal finance class in high school.
 And zero states mandate it in college.
 It may sound radical, but I believe that every high school and public college should require one personal finance class in the curriculum regardless of the student major.

 Teaching kids and young adults essential financial skills like saving money, budgeting, and investing will help them make better choices later in life.